 Alternative lenders offer a wider variety of loan products than banks.
 Most banks will offer term loans and lines of credit, but many alternative lenders offer these products in addition to specialty financing—such as accounts receivable financing, merchant cash advances or invoice factoring.
 Specialty financing products will generally carry higher interest rates than regular term loans and lines of credit.

 Other Factors That Affect Your Small Business Loan Interest Rate

 Most small business lenders will evaluate both your personal and your business’s credit score during the loan application process.
-They want to see that you can make timely repayment on your other debt obligations.
-Most lenders also have credit score minimums to qualify for their loan products.
+They want to see that you can make timely repayment on your other debt obligations, whether personal or business.
+Most lenders have credit score minimums to qualify for their loan products.
 But these can vary greatly, with banks sometimes requiring personal scores of 680 and above and some alternative lenders accepting scores as low as 500.
 Once you qualify, rates will vary depending on your score as well.
 Having a higher credit score can help you qualify for lower interest rates.

 Lenders will also consider your current and projected business finances as part of the application process.
 Most lenders make requirements regarding your time in business and the minimum amount of annual revenue your business must generate.
 While specific requirements for cash flow or profitability are less common, you should be prepared to show relevant documentation if asked.
 You'll need to demonstrate how you plan to use the loan proceeds and how they will benefit the business in the long run.
 This should be outlined in a business plan.